Members of the ICANN 2017 Nominating Committee

 William (Bill) Drake – Non Commercial Users Constituency Representative

-Previously he has been, inter alia, a Senior Associate at the Centre for International Governance, Graduate Institute of International and Development Studies; President, Computer Professionals for Social Responsibility; Senior Associate and Director of the Project on the Information Revolution and World Politics, the Carnegie Endowment for International Peace; founding Associate Director of the Communication, Culture and Technology Program, Georgetown University; and Assistant Professor of Communication, University of California, San Diego.
-In addition, he has been co-editor of the MIT Press book series, The Information Revolution and Global Politics; a member of the Multistakeholder Advisory Group of the Internet Governance Forum; a member of the UN Working Group on Internet Governance; a member of the Group of High-Level Advisors of UN Global Alliance for ICT and Development; a founding Steering Committee member and Vice Chair of the Global Internet Governance Academic Network; an advisor to the high-level Panel on Global Internet Cooperation and Governance; and advisor to the World Economic Forum Task Force on the Global Digital Divide.
-He received his MA, MPhil and PhD in Political Science from Columbia University. www.williamdrake.org [home] and www.uzh.academia.edu/WilliamDrake [publications]
+Previously he has been, inter alia, a Senior Associate at the Centre for International Governance, Graduate Institute of International and Development Studies; President, Computer Professionals for Social Responsibility; Senior Associate and Director of the Project on the Information Revolution and World Politics, the Carnegie Endowment for International Peace; founding Associate Director of the Communication, Culture and Technology Program, Georgetown University; Assistant Professor of Communication, University of California, San Diego; and adjunct professor at the School of Advanced International Studies and the Georgetown School of Business.
+In addition, he has been a co-editor of the MIT Press book series, The Information Revolution and Global Politics; a member of the Multistakeholder Advisory Group of the Internet Governance Forum; a member of the UN Working Group on Internet Governance; a member of the Group of High-Level Advisors of UN Global Alliance for ICT and Development; a founding Steering Committee member and Vice Chair of the Global Internet Governance Academic Network; an advisor to the high-level Panel on Global Internet Cooperation and Governance; an advisor to the World Economic Forum Task Force on the Global Digital Divide; and a member of the US delegations to three International Telecommunication Union negotiations, including the 2012 World Conference on International Telecommunications.
+He received his MA, MPhil and PhD in Political Science from Columbia University. www.williamdrake.org [williamdrake.org] [home] and www.uzh.academia.edu/WilliamDrake [uzh.academia.edu] [publications]

 Hartmut Glaser – Address Supporting Organization Representative